Travelling overseas? How using your card abroad affects your account.

 Why do you need to tell us about your travel plans?

 It's really important to tell us your travel plans as this will reduce the possibility of your credit cards being restricted while you're away.
-With a Creation Credit Card, as with all the best credit cards for travel, your account is monitored 24 hours a day, 7 days a week for unusual activity.
+With a Creation Credit Card, your account is monitored 24 hours a day, 7 days a week for unusual activity.
 If we know you’re travelling abroad we know to expect international card use.

 It’s also essential to make sure your contact details are up to date so that if we need to we can contact you when you are away.